 - Public Works

 The City of Woodland is responsible for providing safe, high-quality, reliable water to residential, commercial, and industrial users.
-The City is proposing to increase water utility revenues by adjusting water rates over a five-year period with Ordinance 1679.
+The City is proposing to increase water utility revenues by adjusting water and wastewater (sewer) rates over a five-year period with Ordinance 1679.
 This will cover the years 2022 to 2026 with the first rate adjustment taking place in January 2022.
 Revenues will be used to ensure the City can meet State and Federal water quality laws, and construct, repair, maintain and properly operate water supply infrastructure.

 City Will Improve Water Quality, Comply with State and Federal Law, & Make Repairs

 A professional, third-party review of water utility costs showed that water and wastewater utilities will need rate revenue increases each year over a five year period, 2022 to 2026, to:

 - Comply with State and Federal Water Quality law

 - Repair, Maintain, and Properly Operate Water Supply Infrastructure

 The City of Woodland uses treated surface water and groundwater wells for all water supplies.

 - The water is currently safe to drink, but the groundwater quality is declining.

 - State and federal water quality regulations are also becoming stricter.